Error distributions for random grid approximations of multidimensional stochastic integrals

 and

-Thus, in a financial setting, with this choice of $\theta$ there are no "days" where the hedging error grows quicker than during other days, and hence a trader can sleep equally well (or equally badly!) each night.

-{\em Minimal standard deviation:} We will now, supposing that $f$ is Riemann integrable, show that the solution of the optimization problem
+Thus, in a financial setting, with this choice of $\theta$, there are no ``days'' where the hedging error grows quicker than during other days, and hence a trader can sleep equally well (or equally badly!) each night. \textit{Minimal standard deviation}: We will now, supposing that $f$ is Riemann integrable, show that the solution of the optimization problem

-is given by $\theta(t)= Cf(t)/(n\int_0^T \E f(s)ds$).
+is given by $\theta(t)= Cf(t)/(\int_0^T \E f(s)\,ds$).
 For this choice

-Thus in particular, for the optimal strategy the standard deviation is $\sqrt{\E \epsilon(T)^2} = \int_0^T E fds/ \sqrt{C}$.
+Thus in particular, for the optimal strategy the standard deviation is $\sqrt{\E\varepsilon(T)^2} = \int_0^T E f\,ds/ \sqrt{nC}$.